 When planning your trip, there are a few things you need to know before you go:

 - The currency – The currency in Thailand is Baht and there are exchanges in most tourist areas.
 However, we recommend using the ATMs as this can often offer a better rate.

-- Carry Cash – Malls, restaurants and hotels take card but markets and street food vendors are cash only.
-Carry cash during your trip to pay for your every day needs.
+- Carry Cash – Malls, restaurants and hotels take cards but markets and street food vendors are cash only.
+Carry cash during your trip to pay for your everyday needs.

 - Avoid the scooter – Scooters are popular choices to rent in the country but we don’t recommend them.
 Thailand’s terrible road safety leads to way too many bike crashes, so instead, stick to taxis.

 - Download Grab – Similar to Uber, the Grab app will help you get around easily and affordably.

 - Follow the laws – Although known as a party destination, Thailand’s police are hot on the law.
 Drugs are strictly prohibited and remember to always respect the Thai King.

 - Get insurance – Get travel insurance before your trip.
 There are too many horror stories of people getting into accidents and not having the adequate insurance needed to pay for hospital bills.
 We use World Nomads to protect ourselves when travelling; they offer yearly plans and include cover for activities like scuba diving and hiking through jungles; the types of things you will want to do in Thailand.

 The climate is an important factor to consider when planning your trip to Thailand.
 If you visit during the rainy season, it will be harder to enjoy your stay.
 There are plenty of indoor activities to do such as cooking classes, Muay Thai and online casinos, but it is best to avoid the rainy season when possible.